 - baby clothes and baby gear (with caution – you want to make sure they are up to safety standards)

 - art (even if it’s just for the frame)

 - Christmas decorations

 - dishware and bakeware and other kitchen goods.

 5. Essential Things To Take When Garage Sale Shopping

 Make the most out of your garage sale shopping by taking a few essential items below.

 Along with plenty of spare change, take a water bottle and snacks if you plan to be out all morning.
 A coffee thermos and a muffin in a park on your garage sale route can break up the day.

-If you’re looking for specific items like furniture, take measurements at home and take those measurements with you.
+If you’re looking for specific items like furniture, take measurements with you.
 There’s nothing worse than buying a piece of furniture only to realise it’s not going to fit in the space you have.